 Scotland presented itself today with this amazing blue sky...
 We appreciate the gesture, of course.
-Start Inn Farm was one of the first to grow honeyberries and we couldn't be more excited to kick-off this collaboration.
+This farm was one of the first to grow honeyberries in the UK and we couldn't be more excited to kick-off this collaboration.
 We’re planning the installation of our service in March.

 Today we're in Tuscany (Italy) visiting a stunning biological olive grove.
 We're coming back in March to install our platform with the aim of maximising yields and flowering.